Video Game / R.C. Pro-Am

 - Comeback Mechanic: Multiplayer mode in II.

-- In II, airplanes will randomly appear to drop bombs on players — focusing primarily on non-computerized players.
+- In II, airplanes will randomly appear to drop bombs on the cars — focusing primarily on non-computerized players.
 However, this can actually be used advantageously, since the computer-controlled drones are not immune to the blasts.

 - Cut-and-Paste Environments: Many of the later courses recycle previous track layouts while rearranging the hazards and item placements.